syncfusion-content/wpf-docs/wpf/Ribbon/PatternsAndPractices.md

 Ribbon control provides PRISM support.
 The following steps explain about creating simple sample project in the PRISM.

-1.Create new WPF project and add the following references to the solution project.
+1. Create new WPF project and add the following references to the solution project.

    * Microsoft.Practices.ServiceLocation.dll
    * Microsoft.Practices.Unity.dll